maresb/gitlab-runner-ecr-auth-example/README.md

 to `/etc/hosts` so that the server can be properly resolved from the host.

 The configuration which includes both the GitLab Runner and GitLab Server is given in the `docker-compose-complete.yaml` file.
+Thus all `docker-compose` commands (including `docker-compose down`) must be adjusted accordingly by adding `-f docker-compose-complete.yaml` immediately after `docker-compose`.

-Run
+To start the runner and server, run
 ```
 docker-compose -f docker-compose-complete.yaml up -d
 ```